Rural and Tribal Behavioral Health Fellowship (RTBH)

 Department of Social Work, Cal Poly Humboldt

-The Rural and Tribal Behavioral Health MSW Fellowship (RTBH) is committed to transforming behavioral health ecosystems to address structural inequalities, respond to intersections between culture, trauma, and colonization, and lift up expansive representations of equity, diversity, inclusion, and belonging in services, supervision, and the workforce.
+The Rural and Tribal Behavioral Health MSW Fellowship (RTBH) is committed to transforming behavioral health ecosystems to address structural inequalities, respond to intersections between culture, trauma, and colonization, and expansively represent equity, diversity, inclusion, and belonging in services, supervision, and the workforce.
 In doing so, the program enacts the Altruistic Behavior Institute’s purpose to seek out ways to enhance altruism and prosocial behavior in society.

-California’s behavioral health workforce will be strengthened by awarding fellowships to Social Work graduate students with a strong interest in working for behavioral health organizations in underserved rural and Tribal communities.
+The RTBH Fellowship strengthens California's behavioral health workforce by providing Basic Income to selected applicants for Cal Poly Humboldt’s two-year, campus-based MSW program who have a strong interest in working for behavioral health organizations in underserved rural and Tribal communities.
 MSW program applicants from underserved and culturally diverse populations, including individuals with lived experience as consumers of behavioral health services and/or family members of consumers, are particularly encouraged to apply for a Rural and Tribal Behavioral Health MSW Fellowship.

-RTBH Fellowships will also increase the licensed behavioral health professional workforce by:
+RTBH Fellowships will increase the licensed behavioral health professional workforce by:

-- Financing licensure supervision for Associate Clinical Social Workers (ASWs) in partnering behavioral health organizations
+• Financing licensure supervision and coaching for Associate Clinical Social Workers (ASWs) in partnering behavioral health organizations

 Students: